-• This make take 2 weeks total!
-This handout does not mean that you should wean from crutches without therapist guidance, it is meant to better explain the process.
-Please keep symptom changes in mind while progressing from crutches, it is not wrong to extend these phases as symptoms require!
+- This make take 1-2 weeks total!
+This handout does not mean that you should wean from crutches without therapist guidance, it is meant to better explain the process! - If you had a microfracture or labral reconstruction, this process will be delayed until 6 weeks post op!